 - ¼ cup fresh lime juice (1 to 2 limes), plus more if needed

 - 1/2 to 1 tablespoon finely chopped jalapeno pepper

 - 1/3 cup crumbled cotija cheese

-suggested depending on your personal taste.
+- While the chicken cools, season the broth with the lime juice, cilantro and jalapeno (1/2 to 1 tablespoon depending on your personal tolerance for heat).
 Taste and add salt as needed, keeping in mind that the soup will be topped with cotija, which is quite salty.
 The chicken broth you use will play a big part in how much salt is required.

-To serve, ladle the soup into bowls, sprinkle with the cotija followed by the tortilla strips.
+- To serve, ladle the soup into bowls, sprinkle with the cotija followed by the tortilla strips and cubed avocado.